metio/terraform-provider-k8s/docs/data-sources/infrastructure_cluster_x_k8s_io_kubevirt_machine_template_v1alpha1_manifest.md

 Optional:

 - `model` (String) We only support ich9 or ac97.
 If SoundDevice is not set: No sound card is emulated.
 If SoundDevice is set but Model is not: ich9

+<a id="nestedatt--spec--template--spec--virtual_machine_template--spec--running--spec--volumes--devices--tpm"></a>
+### Nested Schema for `spec.template.spec.virtual_machine_template.spec.running.spec.volumes.devices.watchdog`

+Optional:

+- `persistent` (Boolean) Persistent indicates the state of the TPM device should be kept accross reboots Defaults to false

 <a id="nestedatt--spec--template--spec--virtual_machine_template--spec--running--spec--volumes--devices--watchdog"></a>